-Each of the Parties agrees that its obligations under this Subsection 15.1 extend to any claim, demand, cause of action and judgment brought by, or on behalf of, any of its employees or agents.
-For this purpose, both Parties, by mutual negotiation, hereby waives, with respect to the other Party only, any immunity that would otherwise be available against such claims under the industrial insurance provisions of Title 51 RCW.
+Each of the Parties agrees that its obligations under this Section 15.1 extend to any claim, demand, cause of action and judgment brought by, or on behalf of, any of its employees or agents.
+For this purpose, each of the Parties, by mutual negotiation, hereby waives, with respect to the other Party only, any immunity that would otherwise be available against such claims under the industrial insurance provisions of Title 51 RCW.